fsprojects/Paket/docs/content/faq.md

 The process is very easy and you can read more about it in the [convert from NuGet](convert-from-nuget.html) section.

+## Why should I commit the lock file?

+Committing the [`paket.lock` file](lock-file.html) to your version control system guarantees that other developers and/or build servers will always end up with a reliable and consistent set of packages regardless of where or when a [paket install](paket-install.html) occurs.

 ## Does Paket allow groups like bundler does?

 No at the moment we don't see the need for something like [bundler's groups](http://bundler.io/v1.7/groups.html) in the .NET environment.
 Longer discussion can be found [here](https://github.com/fsprojects/Paket/issues/116).